LuigiGonnella/SE25-Participium/Retrospective/retrospective_sprint3.md

 - Which ones you were not able to achieve?
 Why?

-    - Communication can always be improved, but for this sprint we reached every goal.
+    - For this sprint we reached every goal, but still communication can always be improved.

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)